oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 #### Requesting Workload Identifier

 It is useful to be able to track the set of workloads that have requested a Txn-Token.
 The `req_wl` claim allows for tracking this information even through requests for a replacement Txn-Token.
 Be default the `req_wl` is a StringOrURI representing the original workload entity that requested the Txn-Token.
 However, if a workload within the path of servicing the transaction requests a replacement Txn-Token, then the Transaction Token Service will append the new requesting workload as a subsequent array element in the `req_wl` claim.
 This provides a "pathing" mechanisms to track which services have requested replacement Txn-Tokens.
 If there is only a single value the `req_wl` will be a StringOrURI.
-If there are more than one value then `req_wl` will be prepresented by an array of StringOrURIs.
+If there is more than a single value, then `req_wl` will be prepresented by an array of StringOrURIs.

 ~~~ json
 {